• The King’s Foundation

 The school organises a contingent of the Combined Cadet Force (CCF) of which it is justly proud.
 The contingent is made up of two sections – an Army section and an RAF section – to provide the framework of a disciplined organisation.
 Within and through this there may be developed in young people personal qualities of endurance, resourcefulness, self-reliance, leadership and responsibility, and a sense of public service, in the belief that these things are of profound consequence to the stamina and stability of the nation, in civil as well as in Service life.

 As well as weekly training, the CCF participates in field exercises and each member of the RAF section goes flying once a year during the school week and gliding on one Sunday each term.
 Each year the contingent runs two camp activities in the summer holidays (Army and RAF).
-There are also many opportunities to attend camps and activities run externally, such as a six-week camp in Canada, adventurous training, national leadership courses, and gliding or flying scholarships.
+There are also many opportunities to attend camps and activities run externally, such as a range weekend, mess dinner, adventurous training, national leadership courses, and gliding or flying scholarships.

 Club and Societies